-The approved reporting system are parent-teacher conferences, report cards/ conferences, and report cards.
+The approved reporting system includes ongoing student progress reporting via the district-adopted electronic gradebook, elementary teacher parent conferences and report cards.
 Narrative reports to parents may be used to supplement the other reporting practices.

 Individuals with disabilities who may need a special accommodation to participate in a parent-teacher conference should contact the principal's office no later than three (3) days before conference so that special arrangements may be made.

 Two conferences will be held: one in the fall and one in the winter.
 One written report card shall be issued in conjunction with the winter conference.
 One written report card shall be issued to parents at the end of each school year.